natasharavinand/Verse/api/README.md

 #### Setting up OpenAI API Key

 You need an OpenAI API key to use Verse.
-Add a `.env` file to the `api/` directory with your OpenAI API key, like so:
+Add a `.env` file to the `api/` directory with your OpenAI API key, as indicated below:

 ```
 OPENAI_API_KEY="YOURKEYHERE"